Tips for Securing Your Data

 Protect your identity and login credentials.

 Your security questions and credentials are used to access many of the online accounts, file shares, backups, and other storage locations in which you keep your sensitive data.
-Avoid phishing attempts, create strong passwords, and use Multi-factor Authentication where possible: protect your identity (make this a link to the Checklist for Securing Your Identity) to protect your information.
+Avoid phishing attempts, create strong passwords, and use Multi-factor Authentication where possible: protect your identity to protect your information.

 Protect your devices from malware and theft.